severo/data.rednegra.net/_posts/2018-11-03-ASDependencyInBolivia.md

 date: 2018-11-04 8:00:04 -0400
 ---

-Traceroute from a machine located inside the Entel autonomous system (6568) to the first possible IPv4 direction of every prefix assigned to a Bolivian entity (ie. `traceroute 45.4.98.1` for the prefix "45.4.98.0/23"), measured on 4 Nov 2018.
+Traceroute from a machine located inside the Entel autonomous system (6568) to the first possible IPv4 address of every prefix assigned to a Bolivian entity (ie. `traceroute 45.4.98.1` for the prefix "45.4.98.0/23"), measured on 4 Nov 2018.

 |          |                                                    |
 | -------- | -------------------------------------------------- |